Carapace Atlanta

 Names are drawn from a hat.
 No one is required to tell a story; attendees can just listen.
 It's free.

-Tuesday, February 11, 7p, Manuel’s Tavern
+Tuesday, March 11, 7p, Manuel’s Tavern

 Please consider arriving early, or staying a little after.
 We love being social!

-Notes for a refreshing storytelling experience…
+Notes for a non-combative storytelling experience…

 *no notes (even and especially on your cellphone)